greatislander/c2lc-project-website/src/activities/moving-through-a-maze.md

 * Use masking tape to build a simple maze on the floor.
 * Place some of learners’ favorite toys/treats on different spots on the maze.
-* Ask player one to wait at the beginning of the maze and move only when the program announces an action.
+* Ask learner one to wait at the beginning of the maze and move only when the program announces an action.
 * Ask player two to use the Weavly coding environment to build a program to move player one through the maze.
 * Select the “Play” button and ask player one to move based on the steps announced by the program